-- Volubilis once occupied by the Romans, Volubilis has been recognized by UNESCO as a World Heritage Site and gained international acclaim when Martin Scorsese made it a feature location for his film, The Last Temptation of Christ.
+Volubilis was once occupied by the Romans.
+It has been recognized by UNESCO as a World Heritage site and gained international acclaim when Martin Scorsese made it a feature location for his film, The Last Temptation of Christ.
 Discover the fascinating Roman ruins adorned with beautiful mosaics and colorful tiles depicting Roman mythology.
-The ruins are spread out across several green acres revealing how the Roman Empire transformed the original Carthaginian settlement into a typical Roman city complete with mansions, a town center, a triumphal arc and temples devoted to the Roman gods.
+The ruins are spread out across several green acres.
+See how the Roman Empire transformed the original Carthaginian settlement into a typical Roman city complete with mansions, a town center, a triumphal arc and temples devoted to the Roman gods.

-- Meraouga and the legendary dunes of Erg Chebbi are considered by desert aficionados to be perhaps the largest dunes in the Sahara, they are constantly shifting due to the considerable desert winds.
+Merzouga and the legendary dunes of Erg Chebbi are considered by desert aficionados to be perhaps the largest dunes in the Sahara, they are constantly shifting due to the considerable desert winds.
 From here, our escorted small group can climb, or camel ride the dunes to watch the glorious sunset.

 The Sahara is the world’s largest desert.
 Only a small part of the Sahara is fertile and it is here that corn, dates and other fruits grow.
 These parts are fed by underground rivers and oases.
 The Sahara can be an inspirational experience at night, with the air being crisp, clean and clear and the stars being so close you can almost touch them.

 Ouarzazate is the main Berber city in the south known for its spectacular sunsets and dramatic mountain and desert scenery.
 Surrounded by breathtaking valleys, Ouarzazate was once the crossing point for African traders seeking to reach northern cities in Morocco and Europe.
 Film buffs may be surprised to learn that Ouarzazate was the setting for dozens of movies from David Lean’s Lawrence of Arabia to Bertolucci’s The Sheltering Sky.
-Our travel group will visit the Kasbah Taouirit and the UNESCO restored Kasbah of Ait Ben Haddou.
+Our group will visit the Kasbah Taouirit and the UNESCO restored Kasbah of Ait Ben Haddou.

 Marrakech – Founded in the 11th century by the Almoravid, Youssef Ben Tachfine, several dynasties followed.
-The country’s second Imperial city after Fez, Marrakesh is a city of drama.
+The country’s second Imperial city after Fes, Marrakesh is a city of drama.
 Set against the snow-capped High Atlas Mountains, its famous Djemaa el-Fna square provides perhaps the world’s greatest open-air spectacle.
 The medina’s also offer plenty of entertainment, with souks, terrific restaurants, great shopping for rugs, arts, crafts, rugs and, of course, people-watching.The defining landmark of Marrakesh is the 12th century tiled minaret of the Koutoubia mosque, and there is no better place to begin your journey into this entrancing city.
 From here, our small group will begin to explore the ancient pink-walled Medina.
 Explore the colorful and diverse souks each trading its own goods, spices, carpets, jewelry, brass and cedar, carpets and hand-made rugs.
 Continuing we discover the Bahia palace, the Saadian tombs and the medieval medersa ben Youssef, one of the finest Islamic monuments in North Africa, the Menara Basin and many other hidden treasures.In the early evening we head towards the frenetic Djemaa el Fnaa, the greatest square in all of Africa and perhaps the world, designated as a UNESCO world heritage cultural space, it provides ever- changing entertainment for Moroccans and foreigners alike, reaching its climax at sunset when the square is alive with storytellers, healers, snake charmers, acrobats, and countless food stalls.
 Walk through the square to experience its intensity and then perhaps enjoy the view from the terrace of a rooftop café is the best Morocco hospitality.En route to Essaouira we visit the Argan Cooperative where argan oil, butter and cosmetics are made with the Argan nut by hand as Berber women crack the nuts and the grind them one by one.
 This cooperative is run entirely by women.
 Our travel group will visit the village of Tadarta UNESCO World Heritage site and while it appears in parts to be in ruins on the exterior, its interior is one of true splendor.

 - Luxury Transport

-- 4/5 Star Combined Accommodations For 11 Days/ 10 Nights National Licensed Historical Guide
+- 4/5 Star Combined Accommodations For 16 Days/ 15 Nights National Licensed Historical Guide

 - Local Licensed Historical Guides in Each City